What Is Kortex?

 The Bottom Line About Kortex

-While there are plenty of devices that promise to help provide more insight into your sleep (and consequently sleep better), such as Resmed S+, Sense Smart Alarm, and Oura Ring, there aren’t a whole lot of options for in-home transcranial electrical stimulation devices.
+While there are plenty of devices that promise to help provide more insight into your sleep (and consequently sleep better), such as Resmed S+ and Oura Ring, there aren’t a whole lot of options for in-home transcranial electrical stimulation devices.

 In fact, we only found one—The Brain Stimulator v3.0—available from an actual company, compared to the third-party creations sold on Ebay and Etsy.

 And yes, while The Brain Stimulator v3.0 does come with a much lower price, Kortex is also backed by a technology company who’s been in business 10 years and has an FDA-cleared medical device to their name.
 And it’s this technology upon which Kortex is based.

 While these are some big positives, not only will you be making a larger financial commitment with Kortex, but you also won’t be able to request a refund through Indiegogo, since the campaign has officially ended.

 We also think it’s positive that Fisher Wallace cofounder Kelly Roman replied quickly to our request for additional information, with detailed answers that provided a lot of insight into their product and their future plans.
 In our mind, this speaks volumes about what customers might expect once Kortex is released to the public.